Anyone can be creative. Some have more natural ability than others, but everyone has creative power within.

 One of Sensei’s superpowers is helping designers find just the right photo.
 Anyone that’s searched a stock photo library can tell you what a time-suck it is to scroll through literally thousands of photos in search of just the right one.

 Here’s a bit of what Sensei’s AI can do:

 • Narrow the search based on artistic features such as depth of field, predominance of a certain color and more.

 • Search photos that haven’t been tagged with keywords because Sensei “knows” what certain items look like.

 • Select the “best” photos within a search.
 “Best,” of course, is open to interpretation.
 But many seem to agree with Sensei’s taste.
 And if you want Sensei to be a little more (or a little less) critical, you can fine tune the filter with the slide of a button.

-Sensei is a good example where AI isn’t just recognizing patterns to make things easier, it’s using “creative judgement.”
+Sensei is a good example where AI isn’t just recognizing patterns to make things easier, it’s using “creative judgment.”
 An exciting step, for sure.